OliverCadman/nubiyan_twist_ci_ms1/README.md

     * [Freedom Fables A2 Print](https://images.app.goo.gl/yqgUv4tR2KSgYvUu5)

 * The representative icons used in the website's footer and contact page were taken from Google, and background was removed by using [remove.bg](https://www.remove.bg/).

+* Social media, ticket and envelope icons were supplied from [FontAwesome](https://fontawesome.com/)

 # Deployment